 - Not all types of debt can be erased through bankruptcy.
 Debts that cannot be erased and known as “nondischargeable” and must be paid back after bankruptcy.

-- The most common nondischargeable debts include student loans, back spousal or child support payments, newer tax liabilities, and fines imposed from a government body.
+- The most common nondischargeable debts include student loans, back spousal or child support payments, newer tax liabilities, and fines imposed by a government body.

 - Debts incurred right before filing bankruptcy may be nondischargeable.